chickenMuggets/chickenMuggets.github.io/README.md

     changing header on websites page to say "websites" instead of "projects" Updating about me and credit pages to more monotone designs to be more consitent with newer pages.
-    Effect that is on reaction time button being added to talk to yourself button long term features being added:
+    Effect that is on reaction time button being added to talk to yourself button Long term features being added:
     Lightmode (will be coming at furthest 29/06/24) light/dark mode toggle switch (will be coming at furthest 29/06/24) Why am I seeing this: